Sohoxic/Shellify/README.md

 ## Contributions

-Contributions to Pb Shell are welcome!
+Contributions to Shellify are welcome!
 Feel free to fork the project, make changes, and submit pull requests.